ChimeHQ/LanguageClient/README.md

 let localServer = LocalProcessServer(executionParameters: executionParams)

-let config = InitializingServer.Configuration(initializeParamsProvider: {
+let provider: InitializingServer.InitializeParamsProvider = {
     // you may need to fill in more of the textDocument field for completions
     // to work, depending on your server let capabilities = ClientCapabilities(workspace: nil,